ckan/ckan/doc/configuration.rst

 Default Value: (empty)

-Defines a list of (upto 2) groups which are displayed on the home page along with 2 datasets in these groups.
+Defines a list of (upto 2) group names or group ids.
+This setting is used to display two groups and two datasets from each group on the home page.

 Authentication Settings
 -----------------------